Search

 Google Cloud

-Varnish Software’s Varnish Cloud offering is available on Google Cloud Platform as a single virtual machine (VM), pay-as-you-go (PAYG) solution.
-Each VM image contains the latest version of each Varnish Software product, optimized for use with the Google Cloud Platform Compute Engine.
+Varnish Cloud is available on the Google Cloud Platform as a single virtual machine (VM), pay-as-you-go (PAYG) solution.
+Each VM image contains the latest version of the Varnish Software products, optimized for use within the Google Cloud Platform Compute Engine.

-There are two products and four types of VM images accessible at the current stage.
+There are two products and four types of VM images accessible:

 • Varnish Enterprise 6 (Red Hat)